 Can I hang pictures on the wall?

 You may hang pictures by using removable adhesive hangers such as Command Strips.
 These can be purchased at places like the hardware store, Wal-Mart, or Target.
-If you wish to use molly bolts, or other anchors that make holes in the wall larger than that of a small nail, you must receive permission from Rock Rentals.
+If you wish to use molly bolts, or other anchors that make holes in the wall, you must receive permission from Rock Rentals.
 This may result in a deduction from your security deposit when you move out.

 What maintenance is the tenant’s responsibility?

 You are responsible to replace light bulbs, to keep the property clean inside and out and free of pests, and to immediately report to Rock Rentals any safety or health hazards.
-If you notice signs of serious building problems such as a crack in the foundation, a tilting porch, a crack in the plaster or stucco, moisture in the ceiling, buckling sheetrock or siding, a leaky roof, a spongy floor, a leaky water heater, or termite activity, you are responsible to report that to us as well.
+If you notice signs of serious building problems such as a crack in the foundation, a tilting porch, a crack in the plaster or stucco, moisture in the ceiling, buckling sheetrock or siding, a leaky roof, a spongy floor, a leaking water heater, or termite activity, you are responsible to report that to us right away.

 Who is responsible for lawn care?

-You are responsible to water (if applicable) and mow the lawn, clear the snow off the sidewalk in front of the house, and perform other related outdoor maintenance.
+You are responsible to water (if applicable) and mow the lawn, trim bushes, remove small tree growths in fence rows and around the foundation of the house, clear the snow off the sidewalk in front of the house, and perform other related outdoor maintenance.
 You are also responsible to keep the gutters and downspouts free-flowing.

 If your residence falls into such disrepair that the property is in violation of city ordinances, neighbors complain, and/or we find it necessary to intervene, we will take things in hand at your expense.
 If we do the lawn or exterior maintenance ourselves, a $70/hour surcharge with a one hour minimum will be added to your rent for that month.
 If we hire a third party, we will pass on their changes.